-The Global Diversity Film Project, a program of the non-profit Alaska EHR Alliance, documents the myriad modes of perception in cultures worldwide, both traditional and innovative.
+The Global Diversity Film Project, a program of the non-profit Perception International, documents the myriad modes of perception in cultures worldwide, both traditional and innovative.
 We learn from indigenous peoples and cutting edge thinkers and doers who utilize ideas at the ever-shifting borders between science and spirituality.

 Through creative visual media, we seek understanding, compassion, connection, and integration between ideas and varied lifeways that may appear to be in conflict or even opposition.
 We explore possibilities for bridging worlds based on varying perceptions, whether they be human-to-human, human-animal interspecies communication, or human to ecosystem relationships.

 Project Director Debra Denker has been making films since her teen-age years, learning a range of changing technologies.
 She has made documentaries in Pakistan, India, Tibet, and the U.S., several of which have been shown on international TV and in film festivals.
 Her Tibetan Video Archive Project, begun in 2004, is now under GDFP’s umbrella as our work expands into other regions of the world.